Surajv311/mDumpSWE/README.md

 # mDumpSWE

 Collection of interesting articles/newsletters/blogs/videos - related to software engineering, I've surfed online and learned about.
-Thank you internet.
+Thank you internet and chatgpt.
 Creating a repo for my memory dump.
 I've tried to add as many references from where I read the articles about, but may have missed few.

 Abbrevations in doc hyperlinked:
 - `_vl`: video reference link
 - `_al`: article/page reference link

 Table of contents (rough overview):
+- Understand & read again later then summarise
 - Kafka
 - Airflow
 - Dask